Vetements: 2016–2018: calendar change, collaborations and international recognition

-The SS18 collection was launched with a "NO SHOW" event, consisting of a concert and exhibit of photographs taken by Demna Gvasalia of the new collection as shoot around Zürich, Switzerland, where they had recently moved its headquarters.
+The SS18 collection was introduced through a "NO SHOW" event, consisting of a concert and exhibit of photographs of the new collection shot by Demna Gvasalia around Zürich, Switzerland, where the company had recently relocated its headquarters.

-For their AW18-19 collection, Vetements returned to the runway, this time off the official calendar, showing outside of Paris in the antique markets of Marché Paul Bert Serpette in Saint-Ouen, France.
+Vetements returned to the runway for AW18–19, presenting the collection outside the official calendar at the Marché Paul Bert Serpette antiques market in Saint-Ouen, outside Paris.